dff-solutions/dff-cordova-plugin-crashreport/README.md

 ### Report format

 #### Android
-A report on Android has basically the followign format.
+A report on Android has basically the following format.
 All properties contain more details.
 ```json
 {
   "throwable": {